 INTRODUCTORY COURSES

 Our introductory courses (BLS 1003 and LTS 1003) are a critical moment for students as they begin their college careers.
 These courses are foundational.
 Faculty will teach new concepts and new vocabulary as well as new tools for building arguments and for analyzing evidence.
 Students will be learning how to think and how to succeed in college.
+Please do not mistake

 In these classes, faculty should mentor students in their abilities to assess and build arguments using reliable evidence.
 Students are not equally prepared for college.
 We want all of our students to graduate and to feel excited about learning.
-Faculty should make intentional choices for balancing accessible texts and assignments that inspire students to grow in their thinking, and at the same time, to encourage advanced study in the department’s more advanced courses.
+Faculty should make intentional choices for balancing accessible texts and assignments that inspire students to grow in their thinking, and at the same time, to encourage advanced study in the department’s upper division courses.

 The general learning goals for these introductory courses are:

-- think critically about race and racism
+• think critically about race and racism and constructive ways for repair

-- understand intersectional connections between key issues and ideas regarding Black and/or Latinx peoples
+• understand intersectional connections between key issues and ideas regarding Black and/or Latinx peoples

-- communicate arguments and ideas in multiple formats (written, oral, digital)
+• communicate arguments and ideas in multiple formats (written, oral, digital)

-- analyze evidence (quantitative and qualitative)
+• analyze evidence (quantitative and qualitative)

-- understand the value of interdisciplinary + comparative study
+• understand the value of interdisciplinary + comparative study

 In introductory courses such as the “Evolution and Expressions of Racism” or “Latin America: An Institutional and Cultural Survey,” faculty can consider these broad topics as invitations to choose 3 or 4 themes/concepts in which students can learn about Latin America, or about how racism and resistances to it works.
 These courses are interdisciplinary.
 For instance, you can consider the ways in which your course integrates history with policy, poetry with politics, or music with protest.
 Inclusive, antiracist teaching and learning means that, as our courses invite critical thinking about equity–about gender identity, sexuality, empire and colonialism, class, language, and race–they also offer safe spaces for students to explore, to ask questions, and to make mistakes.